Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 Be sure to keep your notes even after completing the online form, in case we need to contact you to clarify the information.

-We ask for your name and contact details in case a query arises.
-They’re not released to anyone.
+Yes, we require your name and contact details in case a query arises.
+This information is not released to anyone.

 At this stage, EPA can only process reports for Victorian-registered motor vehicles.
 This is something we may revisit in the future.
 We encourage you to continue to report pollution – we couldn’t run the program without your help.